guard/guard/README.md

 Optional:

 * The `#watch` method allows you to define which files are supervised by this guard.
-An optional block can be added to overwrite the paths sent to the `run_on_change` guard method or to launch any arbitrary command.
+An optional block can be added to overwrite the paths sent to the guard's `#run_on_change` method or to launch any arbitrary command.
 * The `#group` method allows you to group several guards together.
 Groups to be run can be specified with the Guard DSL option `--group` (or `-g`).
 This comes in handy especially when you have a huge Guardfile and want to focus your development on a certain part.

 Example: